Alain Perrin: Return to France

 Perrin returned to Ligue 1 in May 2006, taking over a Sochaux side that had just finished 15th under Dominique Bijotat.
 On 12 May 2007 he won the Coupe de France against former team Marseille, on penalties after a 2–2 draw; it was the team's first win in the tournament since 1937.

 Perrin took over as manager of Olympique Lyonnais on 30 May 2007, after Gérard Houllier resigned earlier that month.
 In his only season, he led the club to a seventh consecutive Ligue 1 championship title, and retained the cup for the team's first double.
 He stepped down in June 2008 due to differences with the club's backroom staff.

 He was rumoured to take over the position of French national manager, but it was confirmed on 3 July 2008 that Raymond Domenech would remain in the position.
 On 11 November 2008, he became the new manager of Saint-Étienne, and was fired on 15 December 2009.

 Qatar

 On 1 June 2012, Perrin decided to leave Al-Khor Sports Club to take up the vacant Qatar U23 position.
 His first assignment was to lead the team at the AFC Under-22 qualifiers, however the team were unable to make the tournament after they were knocked out in the group stages of the qualification process.
-Despite this disappointment Perrin continued to lead them into the 2012 Under 23 Gulf Cup of Nations where the team fared considerably better reaching the semi-finals of the tournament and eventually coming fourth overall in the competition.
+Despite this disappointment Perrin continued to lead them into the 2012 GCC U-23 Championship where the team fared considerably better reaching the semi-finals of the tournament and eventually coming fourth overall in the competition.

 On 20 December 2012, Perrin joined Al Gharafa and left just about two months after.
 In March 2013, he was appointed new head coach of Umm Salal to replace Bertrand Marchand.
 He resigned from his post on 30 September 2013 after losing twice in the first three games of the season.